rake html to create HTML files. These files will be

 $ rake

-If you see the GitHub repository (ToshioCP/Gtk4-tutorial),
+If you view the GitHub repository (ToshioCP/Gtk4-tutorial),

-Readme.md is shown below the code.
+README.md is shown below the code.
 And

-Type rake html to generate html files.
+Type rake html to generate HTML files.

 $ rake html

-height of image files are removed.
-Links to .src.md files will be
+are removed.
+Links to .src.md files will be converted like this.

 [Section 5](sec5.src.md) => [Section 5](sec5.html)